w3f/polkadot-wiki/docs/learn/learn-parachains.md

 ## System Parachains

 [System parachains](./learn-system-chains.md) are parachains that use execution cores allocated by the network's governance.
-These chains remove transactions from the Relay Chain, allowing network validators to allocate resources to validating parachains.
+These chains remove transactions from the relay chain, allowing network validators to allocate resources to validating parachains.
 System chains are Polkadot using its scaling technology to host itself.